cliosight/Docs/README.md

 Detailed explanation for creating a report is given in this video.

 ### Example of a Report ###
-Contacts and Groups report in the meeting management portal shows all contacts with relevant details along with the total number of groups that they are a part of.
+Contacts and Groups report in the meeting application shows all contacts along with the total number of groups.

 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true)

 SQL Query for this report: